 Coat & Markings

-- Jet black base
+- Jet black base color (any other ground color is a disqualification)

 Build

-- Broad head
+- Broad head with a flat skull

-- Bushy tail carried low
+- Bushy tail is carried low when relaxed

 Temperament: Are Bernese Mountain Dogs Good Family Dogs?

-- Deeply loyal
+- Deeply loyal and emotionally sensitive

-- Gentle with children
+- Gentle and patient with children

-- Calm indoors
+- Calm and relaxed indoors

-- Intelligent and eager to please
+- Intelligent and eager to please, responding well to positive reinforcement training

 Exercise Needs